StanfordLegion/regent-lang.org/tutorial/00_hello_world.md

 perspective of Regent.
 Exactly what this means, and how to use it, will be explored in a future tutorial.

-As an example, the line below parses the C header file `stdio.h` and stores the result into a Lua variable.
-(So `printf` can be accessed as `c.printf`.)
-This makes it easy to interact with arbitrary C code.
+As an example, the line below loads the `std/format` module from the Regent standard library, which provides utilities for formatted printing.
+This is stored in a Lua variable (with `local`) under the name `format`.

 {% highlight regent %}
-local c = terralib.includec("stdio.h")
+local format = require("std/format")
 {% endhighlight %}

-Note: this pattern is so common that Regent provides a predefined variable, `regentlib.c`, that contains common C headers such as `stdio.h`.

 ## Hello World Task